 Keep up to date with all the goings on from now until Spring 2024 via our Socials.

-In 2015, the first ever three winners were visited in their Trusts (one winner in the North, one winner in the Midlands and one winner in the South) and presented with a trophy and a certificate.
+In 2015, the first ever three winners were visited in their Trusts (one winner in the North, one winner in the Midlands and one winner in the South) and presented with a UHA trophy and certificate.
 Since that pivotal time, the UHA has continued to grow rapidly year on year.
-At the awards we currently hold the largest amount of Non-Medical / Non-Clinical NHS staff in one room on a national scale.
+The Unsung Hero Awards event now hosts the largest number of Non-Medical and Non-Clinical NHS staff in one room anywhere in the UK.

-My journey with the UHA started in late 2017, and has grown in unbelievable ways over the past five years.
+My journey with the UHA has grown in unbelievable ways over the years.
 During this time, I have had the privilege of directly influencing an altruistic marketing idea to become a Community Interest Company (CIC) in its own right.
-The UHA holds weight as a National Awards through its approach in recognising those who can often go unnoticed.
-In such a way, we have been recognised by the NHS in such a positive way, something that was not intentional but definitely something we are very proud of.
+The UHA carries weight as a National Awards through its approach in recognising those who can often go unnoticed.
+It is for this approach that we have been recognised by the NHS in such a positive way, something that was not intentional but definitely something we are very proud of.

-I am proud to head the UHA into new and exciting avenues, especially at a time where the staff of the NHS as a whole are widely viewed in the public as being ‘unsung heroes’.
+I am equally proud and thrilled to lead the UHA into new and exciting avenues, especially at a time where the staff of the NHS as a whole are widely viewed in the public as being ‘unsung heroes’.
 There is still a long way to go to increase the awareness of Non-Medical / Non-Clinical staff and Volunteers in the NHS, but for myself the privilege is in the process.

 I very much look forward to meeting you in March.